forever-august/renews/README.md

 otherwise `/etc/renews.toml` is assumed.
 The following keys are recognised:

-- `port` - TCP port for plain NNTP connections.
+- `addr` - listen address for plain NNTP connections.
+If the host portion is omitted the server listens on all interfaces.
 - `site_name` - hostname advertised by the server.
 Defaults to the `HOSTNAME` environment variable or `localhost` when unset.
 - `db_path` - database connection string for storing articles.
 Defaults to